 MxEasy can also be used in combination with an IP video Door Station to use a PC as an additional video two-way communication intercom and easily secure entrances.
+As a Door Station you can use the standard T24 Door Station or the S15 FlexMount camera, which can be configured as a Door Station.
+To make use of the Door Station-specific functions, the IP Video Door Stations must first be integrated into MxEasy.

-To do this, the IP Video Door Station must first be integrated into MxEasy.
-When you start MxEasy for the first time after connecting the door camera, the MxEasy Assistant automatically begins to search for new cameras and displays all cameras detected in a list.
-This will include the door camera in the T24 IP Video Door Station.
+When you start MxEasy for the first time after connecting the door cameras, the MxEasy Assistant automatically begins to search for new cameras and displays all cameras detected in a list.
+This will include the T24 Door Station and the S15.